CEET-UPenn/AKR-Superfamily/index.md

 ### AKR Genes
 The designation for an AKR superfamily gene should be noted in italics to distinguish between the gene and the protein.
 For example, the gene AKR1A1 encodes the protein AKR1A1.

+The above nomenclature system was adopted at the 8th International Workshop on the Enzymology and Molecular Biology of Carbonyl Metabolism.
+It is similar to that for the cytochrome P450 superfamily, but, unlike that system, amino acid sequences are used for comparisons.
+For historical reasons, the AKR1A subfamily represents the aldehyde reductases and the AKR1B subfamily represents the aldose reductase.
+We recommend that authors referencing members of the AKR superfamily use any previous names along with the new designation in parenthesis - for example, human aldehyde reductase (AKR1A1).

 ---

 ## Protein Structures
 AKRs are characterized by an (αβ)8-barrel structure.
 [![](https://github.com/CEET-UPenn/AKR/blob/main/www/AKR_barrel_structure.png?raw=true)](https://www.rcsb.org/3d-view/1US0/1)